Aftermath: 34 - Until Our City Be Afire (2017)

 Newt thinks about his own death a little bit.

-“I will try,” he says, certain his chances of convincing Marshal Pentecost that it would be fun, totally safe, very normal, and not at all creepy to take the guy’s very newly adopted pre-teen to a karaoke bar?
+“I will try,” he says, certain his chances of convincing Marshal Pentecost that it would be fun, safe, and very normal to take the guy’s very newly adopted pre-teen to a karaoke bar?
 Yeah.
 Said chances are pretty minimal.
 He’s only in this situation at all because stupid stupid stupid Lightcap had told said daughter that Newt had a band and Mako likes learning songs and singing them to people, where “people” is best defined as “Newt” for some reason.

 Lightcap will pay.